dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 pod install
 ~~~

-If you install it successfully, you should get the messages similar to the followings:
+If you installed it successfully, you should get a message similar to the following:

 ~~~
 Analyzing dependencies